trimble-oss/website-modus.trimble.com/content/components/in-field/lists/accessibility.md

 ## Accessibility

-- Make sure the list is keyboard accessible.
-The tab order needs to be sequential.
+- The tab order needs to be sequential.